 The Flex Bands® come in various strength sizes and are graduated according to their description and colour.

 When using a Flex band® the use of a 'larks head' knot works well to secure the band around a solidly attached chin-up station bar or power rack top.
-Or, you can just loop it over the bar; just make sure it does not come off the bar at the top of the move when the weight is unloaded.
+Or, you can loop it over the bar; make sure it does not come off the bar at the top of the move when the weight is unloaded.
 Appendix AAn excellent book entitled "The Scientific and Clinical Application of Elastic Resistance" by Phillip Page and Todd S. Becker is devoted to the use of elastic resistance devices.
-This book is available through Human Kinetics at: http://www.humankinetics.com If you do decide to use elastic resistance, then here are a few precautionary notes on the use of the rubber tubing or rubber bands:
+This book is available through Human Kinetics If you do decide to use elastic resistance, then here are a few precautionary notes on the use of the rubber tubing or rubber bands:

 References

-About the AuthorDanny O`Dell is a NSCA Certified Strength and Conditioning coach from the USA.
-He is the author of a number of training manuals including: The Ultimate Bench Press Manual, Wilderness Basics, Strength training Secrets, Composite training and Power up your Driving Muscles.
-Danny has published articles in national and international magazines describing the benefits of living the healthy fitness lifestyle.
-Danny can be contacted through his website at www.Explosivelyfit.com
+About the AuthorDanny O`Dell is an NSCA Certified Strength and Conditioning coach from the USA.
+He is the author of several training manuals including The Ultimate Bench Press Manual, Wilderness Basics, Strength training Secrets, Composite training, and Power up your Driving Muscles.
+Danny has published articles in national and international magazines describing the benefits of living a healthy fitness lifestyle. |